Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank forces survivors to restart at the beginning of the map with a new loadout.
+		// The Super Tank forces survivors to restart at the beginning of the map or near a teammate with a new loadout.
 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor respawns at the start of the map or near a teammate.
 		// - "Restart Range"
 		// - "Restart Range Chance"